Twenty20 Systems Announces Partnership with Rossum

 Since then, many software vendors have taken a swing at providing iPaaS capabilities to businesses with their respective take on the underlying architecture, which is essentially the “How” in this equation.

 MuleSoft introduced the API-led connectivity architecture approach which believed that every application, system, and process out there will need to expose APIs (Application Programmable Interfaces) in order to be fully integrated.
 And there are other vendors that believed in simply continuing to create P2P (point-to-point) programs that accomplished the same end goal.
 These approaches certainly solved the first step in the quest toward the transformation journeys - “connectivity”.
 And hence, there was a lot of adoption from across the various industry sectors toward iPaaS in general.
 But businesses continued to evolve, customer expectations continued to rise, the world started changing (think pandemic/post-pandemic) and different market forces came into play.
 We needed to be more efficient, more agile, more innovative, be faster, co-exist with bots, be automated, and drive bigger outcomes than ever before.
 A new world of automation and AI has started to emerge.
 This world requires less reliance on programming and coding skills, and more on building and generating skills.
 Workato introduced the “low-code no-code” platform that was aptly positioned to address this new world order.
 Their platform was built on the foundational principles of iPaaS, but with the power to drive automation and business outcomes at scale.
-Low-code now-code, as the name suggests, doesn’t require coding skills and hence doesn’t rely solely on centralized IT to produce technology solutions.
+Low-code no-code, as the name suggests, doesn’t require coding skills and hence doesn’t rely solely on centralized IT to produce technology solutions.
 Business units can quickly enable their citizens to be self-reliant in integrating and automating their systems of use, thereby, accelerating contributions to their respective businesses on a day-to-day basis.
 This is a HUGE differentiator.

 As we write this article, Workato has already established itself as a Gartner and Forrester leader in the category of iPaaS as it exists today.
 However, this category is expected to evolve in the years to come and have a significant emphasis on automation and AI.
 Workato is uniquely positioned to continue to remain a leader ahead of the other software vendors that have to play catch-up in an ever-changing landscape.